kerisha/test/README.md

 > The front end and the back end should be running

+# Data `cd data`

+See project for database context, models and migrations

 > For dev test purposes, a SQLite database was used